Irdroid/blast_ir/Readme.md

 ## Blast IR
 a set of commandline bash tools for sending PRONTO HEX codes using the Irdroino Infrared Shield/Blaster for Arduino

+### Applications

+- Control TV and other IR controlled equipment via commands from the terminal
+- IR Remote control automation, macros, scheduling infrared commands (see pm scripts directory for sleep/hybernate/resume actions)

 ### Usage:

 ./blast.sh [Pronto HEX Code]